UN-OCHA/docstore-site/tests/silk_vocabulary_bulk_cud.md

 * Content-Type: "application/json"

-## POST /vocabularies/{machine_name}/terms/bulk
+## PUT /vocabularies/{machine_name}/terms/bulk

-Update an existing term, delete an existing term, create new term and attempt to update a non existing term in the same request.
+Update terms in bulk.
+This is a full update so the `label` is mandatory.

 * Content-Type: "application/json"
 * Accept: "application/json"